 FORESTS, MOUNTAINS, AND MEADOWS

 In collaboration with a professional forester, the Ninevah Foundation manages its land using established conservation practices for forestry and wildlife habitat management.
-Recently, the Ninevah Foundation has worked with the United States Department of Agriculture’s local Natural Resource Conservation Service as well as the Farm and Wilderness Foundation on the following activities:
+The Ninevah Foundation works with the United States Department of Agriculture’s local Natural Resource Conservation Service as well as the Farm and Wilderness Foundation on the following activities:

-- Maintaining 12 acres of wildlife openings through controlled burning and through mowing
+- Maintaining 12 acres of wildlife openings through controlled cutting and burning, and creating small canopy gaps that provide beneficial bird habitat

 - Organizing timely and targeted timber stand improvements, so that high-quality trees can grow faster because of reduced competition from less valuable trees, and timber harvests to ensure better-quality tree growth